jingweimo/academic-kickstart/content/publication/journal-articles/HempPaper2/index.md

 ---
-title: "Hyperspectral Imaging with Chemometrics for Non-destructive Quantification of Cannabinoids in Industrial Hemp"
+title: "Hyperspectral Imaging with Chemometrics for Non-destructive Determination of Cannabinoids in Floral and Leaf Materials of Industrial Hemp"
 authors:
 - Y. Lu
 - X. Li